-As at 31 December 2014, subordinated debt is represented by the loan from Intesa Sanpaolo Holding International SA.
-This subordinated loan is denominated in US dollars and mature in December 2015 (2013: loans from Intesa Sanpaolo SPA and Intesa Sanpaolo Holding International SA, denominated in US dollars and mature between January 2014 and December 2015).
-As at 31 December 2014, the annual interest rate on this subordinated loan is based on 3-month LIBOR plus 3.5% (2013: from 3-month LIBOR plus 2.4%-3.5% and 6-month LIBOR plus 2.4%).
+As at 31 December 2015, subordinated debt is represented by the loan from Intesa Sanpaolo Bank Luxembourg.
+This subordinated loan is denominated in US dollars and matures in December 2022.
+The annual interest rate on this subordinated loan is fixed, at the level of 6.58%.

+As at 31 December 2014, subordinated debt was represented by the loan from Intesa Sanpaolo Holding International SA, denominated in US dollars and maturing in December 2015.
+The annual interest rate on this subordinated loan was based on 3-month LIBOR plus 3.5%.